holdensmagicalunicorn/splunk-sdk-python/examples/twitted/README.md

-This is a simple Splunk application that indexes the output of the Twitter "spritzer" and provides a collection of saved searches for inspecting the resulting Twitter data.
+This is a simple Splunk application that indexes the output of the Twitter "spritzer" and provides a collection of saved searches for inspecting the resulting Twitter data, and also two sample custom search commands.

-This sample serves two purposes: first, its a fun a readily available data source to use to learn and explore Splunk and second, the input script demonstrates how to use the SDK to "push" data into Splunk using a TCP input.
+This sample serves two purposes: first, it's a fun and readily available data source to use to learn and explore Splunk, and second, the input script demonstrates how to use the SDK to "push" data into Splunk using a TCP input.

 Note that the input script is not implemented as a Splunk scripted input.
-It's designed to run standalone so that its convenient for you to experiment with.
+It's designed to run standalone so that it's convenient for you to experiment with.
 If this were a real Splunk app, the input Script would be written as a full Splunk scripted input so that Splunk could manage its execution.